InRaysee/Multi-Preprocessing-Streaming-Platform-Rebuild/README.md

 Adaptive bitrate algorithms can help you select the appropriate bitrate version to stream according to your environment and requirement.

 - DefaultRule - Using default ABR rules by dash.js (observing each path's stats independently).
-- MyThroughputRule - Switching bitrate according to real-time throughput.
+- RttThroughputRule - Switching bitrate according to real-time throughput.
 - MultiPathRule - Appropriate bitrate for the highest throughput, otherwise the lowest bitrate.
    - Keep highest with same MPD.
    - Buffer-based with same MPD.